Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 # 7.9 Compile-time metaprogramming in Mojo
 One of the great characteristics of Python is that you can change code at runtime, so-called *run-time metaprogramming*.
 This can do some amazing things, but it comes at a great performance cost.
 The modern trend in programming languages is toward statically compiled languages, with *metaprogramming done at compile-time*!
 Think about Rust macros, Swift, Zig and Jai.
 Mojo as a compiled language fully embraces *compile-time metaprogramming*, built into the compiler as a separate stage of compilation - after parsing, semantic analysis, and IR generation, but before lowering to target-specific code.
 To do this, the same Mojo language is used for metaprograms as for runtime programs, and it also leverages MLIR.
-This is because Modular’s work in AI needs high-performance machine learning kernels, and accelerators, and high abstraction capabilities provided by advanced metaprogramming systems.
+This is because Modular's work in AI needs high-performance machine learning kernels, and accelerators, and high abstraction capabilities provided by advanced metaprogramming systems.
 Currently the following techniques are used with metaprogramming:
 1) Parametric types in structs and functions  with compile-time arguments (called parameters in Mojo)(see § 7.9.1)
 2) Running arbitrary Mojo code (at compile-time) to set parameter values  (alias)